jasonlam604/vileware/README.md

 ## Overview
 Vileware is an open source Gaming API Service with the intent to help assist provide a baseline foundational system you can enhance and continually build.
-Vileware provides a fully functional microservices boilerplate foundation for your project.
+Vileware provides a fully functional [Monorepo](https://monorepo.tools/) [Microservices](https://microservices.io/) boilerplate foundation for your project.

 Key Product Domain areas: